But then, I realized that I could add even more questions! So, I updated the post and clarified a few points. Enjoy!

 - Can I see reports outlining your SEO/content marketing success, to date?

-- How are we measuring success?
+- How do we measure success?
 Conversions?
 Page positions?
 Social media love?

 - Can I review your per-page keyphrase strategy?